 I’ll be writing about the video How to do set up and pay off #2.
 How to write a good and satisfying book or film SPOILERS – Die Hard, from the writing advice series I’m doing on YouTube with Jonathan McKinney.

-I’ve written about set up and pay off in a previous blog, but this time I’m covering it again using examples specifically from the film Die Hard.
 If you haven’t seen it, this includes massive spoilers, but if you have, you’ll recognise the examples and it should start to form a clearer understanding of different ways of using this technique in your story, and why it is such a good thing to do.

 When John McClane first arrives at Nakatomi Tower, on a quest to win back the love of his ex wife Holly, he is introduced to Ellis.
 Ellis is your classic 80’s movie scumbag, and acting as a romantic antagonist to John McClane.
 To taunt him about how successful and powerful Holly is in comparison to John, Ellis tells Holly to show him the watch she was given by the company as a reward for how successful she has been.
 He it telling John that he and his company are superior to John, and he wouldn’t be able to compete with them and give her anything as nice as that watch and the life she has there in LA.